 Participant must complete and submit an "Intervener Training Scholarship" on the WDBTAP website .
 This document outlines the parameters of cost reimbursement.

-There are a few training options for obtaining national credentialing.
-The WDBTAP is currently in a position to financially support one of these programs but are looking into offering alternative options at a later date.
-Currently, the WDBTAP is accessing the Intervener Training Program through Utah State University and is in a position to reimbursement participants at the CEU/Non-Credit level.
-This comes out to $150 per credit x 12 credits or approximately $1800 for the full three semesters.
-Utah State University does offer the intervener training program for undergraduate and graduate credit as well.
+WDBTAP is offering reimbursement to participate in the Intervener Training Program through Utah State University at the CEU/Non-Credit level.
+Utah State University offers the intervener training program for undergraduate and graduate credit as well.
 The WDBTAP will reimburse at the CEU/Non-Credit level and the participant is responsible for any costs beyond that base level.
-(Fall of 2018 Undergrad:$4500; Graduate: $5700).
-For example, if a participant opts to take the training for undergraduate credit: Undergraduate cost for three semesters = $4500 less $1800 reimbursed by WDBTAP = $2700 out of pocket after full reimbursement by WDBTAP.
-The schooling involves an on line learning platform, they do not meet at a specific time, but they are required to log in weekly.
+The schooling involves an online, three semester learning platform.
+They do not meet at a specific time, but they are required to log-in weekly.
 Past participants have reported an average of four hours per week of dedicated time to complete the assignments.
-Utah State University enrolls for Fall, Winter and Summer Semesters.
+Utah State University enrolls for fall, winter, and summer semesters.
 A participant can begin the training program at the start of any of these semesters.